talhawish/Laravel-Cache-User-To-Avoid-Extra-Query-Each-Request/README.md

 ## Overview

-This package caches user data to prevent redundant database queries on every authenticated request, improving application performance.
+This Technique helps to prevent redundant database queries on every authenticated request, improving application performance.

 ## Installation

 ### Step 1: Add `CachedUserProvider.php`

 A `CachedUserProvider` has been added to the repository.
-Developers need to register this provider properly.
+Developers need paste and register this provider properly.

 ### Step 2: Register the Service Provider